My Quiet Kitchen

 Instructions

-• Transfer edamame to the air fryer basket.
+• Transfer the edamame to the air fryer basket.
 No need to preheat the air fryer.
 Set the air fryer to 375 degrees F (190 C), and cook for about 10 minutes.
 If the air fryer instructs you to "add food" after a few minutes, shake the basket to toss the edamame.
 Continue cooking, and shake the basket again during the last few minutes of cooking.

 • When the edamame is as golden and crisp as you like, carefully pour onto a paper towel-lined plate or bowl.
 Add another pinch of salt, if desired.
 Serve immediately while hot and crisp.